fence with sign that says "this way" with arrow

 This has really become a big deal in recent years.
 We specialize in this field and have a consulting group that specializes solely in digital accessibility, so I see this first hand every day.
 Website owners are aggressively being targeted for failing to be ADA or 508 compliant.
 Not only are these lawsuits costly and annoying, being labeled as being discriminatory against people with disabilities can really affect your brand’s reputation to not only customer but employees also.

-Therefore, be very direct that “ADA Compliance” is a requirement.
-Define that is meeting WCAG 2.1 A, AA standards.
+Now, its not enough to say that "web accessibilit" is a requirement.
+Define accessibility as meeting WCAG 2.2 A, AA standards.
 Many web developers are not yet fully aware of what that even means.
 Many will assume that overlays or other automated tools for auditing and remediation will suffice.
 They will not.
 The site MUST be tested by humans that are qualified to audit websites in order to catch the 70% of WCAG issues that automated testing tools cannot even detect.
 So ask followup questions to determine who would be performing WCAG testing, their process, and qualifications.
+AND consider planning to hire a third party consultant to audit the website manually before it launches.
+Make sure candidates are aware of this, and let them know that they'll be on the hood to make any resulting remediation as part of the project cost.

 Security & Catastrophe Management